 KIM NGUYEN serves as a director.
-Ms. Nguyen holds a B.S. in Psychology (Hons) from the University of New South Wales, Sydney, Australia and has extensive experience as an international human resources, or HR, professional with over 20 years' experience working with multinational technology companies covering Europe, Middle East and Africa, Latin America and Asia Pacific, or APAC, markets.
-Since September 2017 Ms. Nguyen has served as Head of HR for Google Asia Pacific Pte.
-Ltd., covering Tech and Portfolio businesses, where she leads a 25-person team supporting over 15,000 employees across 13 different markets in the APAC region.
-Ms. Nguyen currently oversees employee engagement and retention, COVID-19 crisis management, business growth and reorganization, new entity strategy in new markets, mergers and acquisitions, employment legal and regulatory risk management, while driving HR transformation for a business that is still rapidly growing in the region.
-Prior to her APAC position, from July 2011 to August 2017, Ms. Nguyen led HR for Google's Datacentre business in Europe and Latin America, and was responsible for the business' growth strategy, where she set up new business structures such as policy, compensation, and benefits for new entities and new markets.
+Ms. Nguyen holds a B.S. in Psychology (Hons) from the University of New South Wales, Sydney, Australia and has extensive experience as an international human resources, or HR, professional with over 20 years' experience working with multinational technology companies.
+Ms. Nguyen currently serves as VP of International HR of Binance, a blockchain company, a position she has held since January 2022.
+Between September 2017 and January 2022, Ms. Nguyen served as Head of HR for Google Asia Pacific Pte.
+Ltd., where she led a 25-person team supporting over 15,000 employees across the APAC region.
+Ms. Nguyen oversaw employee engagement and retention, COVID-19 crisis management, new market expansion strategy, M&A, business growth and reorganization, employment legal and regulatory risk management, and drove HR change and transformation for a business that is still rapidly growing in the region.
+Prior to her APAC position, from July 2011 to August 2017, Ms. Nguyen led HR for Google's Datacentre business in Europe and Latin America, and was responsible for the business' growth strategy, as the business aggressively grew in these regions.
 Our board of directors believes that Ms. Nguyen is qualified to serve as a director of the Company based on her extensive experience within international labor law and practice, leadership and talent management development, organizational design and HR analytics.